 The wormwoods, or Artemisia, always seem to be used as the backdrop.
 These feathery plants are not just drought tolerant, they also repel many pests with their scent.
 That is how they got their common name, after all.

 Brunnera macrophylla may be called the False Forget-Me-Not, but it is second to none in spring beauty.
 The species plant has green leaves, but there are so many wonderful silver-leaved cultivars available now, you could so an entire bed with just them.

-Brunnera blooms in mid-spring, with sprays of pale blue flowers.
 The flower will fade, but the foliage remains vibrant throughout the summer.
 To keep it looking its best, you may need to remove older leaves, as the new growth fills in.
-Grow it in a... partial shade garden with a rich soil and it will be very happy for years.
+Grow it in a partial shade garden with a rich soil and it will be very happy... for years.

 Another silver spring charmer that continues to shine into summer is Pulmonaria, or Lungwort.
 It too has mid-spring flowers, followed by a new flush of foliage.

 Although Dusty Miller is grown as a foliage plant, it does have yellow flowers.
-However... it is the leaves that are the main attraction and many gardeners actually trim off the flower buds, before they have a chance to bloom.
+Their... leaves are the main attraction and many gardeners actually trim off the flower buds before they have a chance to bloom.

 Lavender prefers a slightly alkaline soil.
 It is extremely drought tolerant, once you get it established, but it should be kept well watered for the first few months.
 There is a fair amount of winter die back in colder zones, but the plants will send out enough new growth to keep them... attractive - and blooming.Continue to 5 of 6 below.